digitalfox/pydentity/README.md

 - only md5 password hash are supported.
 Of course crypt password will never be.
 Blowfish could be supported one day
 - only support http authentication.
 But frankly, if you want to manage htpasswd file you should have that don't you ?
-- no way to reset password without previous one (like email or secret question for example)
 - no group creation, user can be added or removed from existing groups only

 # How it works ?